Calm-the-FI-Down/Calm-the-FI-Down/README.md

 ## Hi there 👋

+Welcome to a personal finance resource that soothes those at the boring middle and educates those on their way.

 <!--
 **Calm-the-FI-Down/Calm-the-FI-Down** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.